Sefer Halilović: War years

-On 25 May 1992 he was appointed by the Presidency of Bosnia and Herzegovina (RBiH) as Commander of the Territorial Defence (TO) Staff of the RBiH, replacing Hasan Efendić, becoming the most senior Military Commander of the armed forces of the RBiH.
+On 25 May 1992 he was appointed by the Presidency of Bosnia and Herzegovina (RBiH) as Commander of the Territorial Defence (TO) Staff of the RBiH, replacing Hasan Efendić, becoming the most senior military commander of the armed forces of the RBiH.

 From his appointment in May to early July, while the TO evolved into an Army, Halilović also acted as a member of the War Presidency.
 After July 1992, he functioned as the Chief of the General Staff of the Army of the Republic of Bosnia and Herzegovina.
 On 18 August 1992, the Presidency formed five corps of the ABiH with Halilović as Chief of the Supreme Command Staff / Chief of the Main Staff.
 On 8 June 1993, a new position was created, Commander of the Supreme Command Staff.
 Rasim Delić filled this post.
 From 18 July 1993 to 1 November 1993, he held the post of Deputy Commander of the Supreme Command Staff of the ARBiH as well as Chief of the Supreme Command Staff.

 After a meeting in Zenica on 20–21 August 1993, Rasim Delić appointed him Head of an Inspection Team.
 At that same meeting he urged his fellow officers to prioritize the disciplining of BH soldiers.
 He was quoted as saying; "When are we going to start shooting people for not following orders?"

 Assassination attempt

-During the war Halilović ran afoul of the political leaders of Bosnia who in turn were likely responsible for a failed attempt on Halilović's life.
-On 7 July 1993 at 14:10h Halilović's flat was bombed using a remote detonated explosive device.
-While Halilović, his son and daughter survived, his wife Mediha and her brother Edin Rondić died.
-Rondić appeared on the balcony in a military uniform at the same time that Halilović came home for lunch with his family.
-The assassins likely mistook Rondić for Halilović and detonated the device.
+On 7 July 1993, a targeted explosion occurred at Halilović's apartment, killing his wife Mediha and her brother Edin Rondić.
+While initial official reports claimed the hit was a Serbian shell, Sefer Halilović has claimed that the assassination was a state-sponsored hit ordered by the SDA leadership and executed by the "Ševe" unit.

+In the documentary series Generali, Halilović identified the SDA's secret police as the organizers who used a remote-controlled bomb to eliminate him, later falsifying the ballistic reports to hide their involvement.
+According to Halilović, the narrative of a Serbian shell was a deliberate cover-up for a domestic political liquidation.

-The assassin was a member of the State Security Service or SDB-s secret group for liquidation and their commander was Nedžad Ugljen, also the director of SDB.
+It was alleged that Rasim Delić, along with Fikret Muslimović, and Bakir Alispahić ordered Sefer's failed assassination which was attempted by two members of the secret state security group known as "Ševe", and their commander Nedžad Ugljen, also the director of the state security service or SDB.

-War crimes indictment
+War crimes indictment, trial and acquittal

 Before his indictment Halilović was a government minister in the Federation of Bosnia and Herzegovina and the leader of his own political party, the Bosnian-Herzegovinian Patriotic Party-Sefer Halilović and was known for his vocal criticism of Bosnian president Alija Izetbegović.
 He was indicted by the International Criminal Tribunal for the Former Yugoslavia on 30 July 2001.
 He voluntarily surrendered on 25 September 2001 and pleaded not guilty two days later.
 Halilović was on a provisional release from 13 December 2001 until the beginning of the trial.